zahiralward/cloudfunctions-envvar-enc/README.md

 This is a step by step guide to setup Google Cloud KMS that invokes environment variables into Google Cloud Functions.

-## Create a keyring and a key in KMS
+## Create a keyring and a key in KMS.

 You can login to Google Cloud console and create the project and from the cloud shell run the following code